tubrux/tubrux.github.io/index.md

 ## License

+Here's the improved version:

-Mandali is a proprietary, closed-source library.
-Redistribution and modification are restricted.
-For further information, please contact the development team.
+Mandali is a proprietary, closed-source library with restrictions on redistribution and modification.

+It is free to use, but if you find it valuable, you are welcome to make a donation or become a sponsor.
+For more information, please contact our development team.
-This version acknowledges its proprietary nature and provides guidance for internal access and use.